DoctorWkt/SwiVM/Readme.md

 [Swieros](https://github.com/rswier/swieros) into Verilog.
 The long term goal is to get it to synthesize and to run on an FPGA using open-source tools.

+## Status - 18th August 2019

+Most of the user-mode instructions are implemented, not the float ones.
+I squashed a *JMPI* bug.
+Now I need to write some good tests.

 ## Status - 17th August 2019

 I've added more instructions to the Verilog code.
 I added a *putc()*